xwmx/nb/README.md

 nb q "#example"

 # search for items in the "sample" notebook tagged with "#tag1" AND "#tag2"
-nb sample:search --tag tag1 --tag tag
+nb sample:search --tag tag1 --tag tag2

 # search for items in the "sample" notebook tagged with "#tag1" AND "#tag2",
 # alternative